ESPToolKit/esp-logger/README.md

 void setup() {
     Serial.begin(115200);

+    // Quick start: call logger.init(); with no arguments to use the default config.
     LoggerConfig config;
     config.syncIntervalMS = 5000;   // flush to callback every 5 seconds
     config.maxLogInRam = 100;       // keep 100 entries before forcing a flush